brandur/microservices/README.md

 ### Terminology

-This guide defines the following terminology for service-oriented systems:
+This guide defines the following terminology for service-oriented architectures:

 * A **service** is a software installation that runs and is deployed independently of other parts of the larger system.
 It is largely interchangeable with "microservice".
 * A **component** is a software module with well-defined interface boundaries that could operate as a part of service or be broken out into its own service if it's deemed to be beneficial.